 In Part 1 of this series on ‘the demise of the neoliberal centre’ we examined the outcome of the Australian elections in May.
 Surprising all, the conservative Coalition won narrowly.

-Despite talk of the rise of ‘Trump conservativeThe great unravelling: Demise of the neolibs’ in Australian politics, a basic difference between recent Australian and US (and indeed UK) politics is that this election was won by the party promising stability, not radical change.
+Despite talk of ‘Trump conservatives’ in Australian politics, a basic difference between recent Australian and US (and indeed UK) politics is that this election was won by the party promising stability, not radical change.

 And yet – recent elections in all three countries reveal new fault lines in the old two-party systems dominated by a liberal-conservative bloc and a social democrat-labourist bloc, and between the economic prospects and ideological outlook of inner city, outer urban and country people.